moebuzzworx-glitch/partsmanager-pro/README.md

 - **Customer & Supplier Management**: Manage business relationships
 - **Dark Mode**: Theme switcher for light/dark mode
 - **Role-Based Access**: Admin and User roles with access control

+## License

+This project is protected under a proprietary license.
+See [LICENSE.md](LICENSE.md) for details.

+**⛔ Do NOT:**
+- Download/scrape this app using tools like SaveWeb2Zip
+- Clone and host on another domain
+- Copy or redistribute without permission
+- Use commercially without a license agreement

 ## Getting Started